lucascogrossi/a-star-algorithm/README.md

 # a-star-algorithm
-A* algorithm visualization with Pygame
+A* algorithm visualization with Pygame with random obstacles.